RamblingCookieMonster/PSRabbitMq/README.md

 ### Initial changes

-Temporary section to document changes since reciept of code
+Temporary section to document changes since reciept of code.
+Will retire this eventually and rely on git commits.

 * 2015/6/23
   * Added option for SSL connections